SpecFlowOSS/SpecFlowWiki/Troubleshooting-Visual-Studio-Integration.md

 ### Steps are not recognised even though there are matching step definitions

 The SpecFlow Visual Studio integration caches the binding status of step definitions.
-If the cache is corrupted, steps may be unrecognised.
+If the cache is corrupted, steps may be unrecognised and the highlighting of your steps may be wrong (e.g. bound steps showing as being unbound).
 To delete the cache:

 1. Close all Visual Studio instances.
 2. Navigate to your `%TEMP%` folder and delete any files that are prefixed with `specflow-stepmap-`, e.g. `specflow-stepmap-SpecFlowProject-607539109-73a67da9-ef3b-45fd-9a24-6ee0135b5f5c.cache`.